ergo-services/ergo/docs/advanced/observer.md

 All columns are sortable.
 Clicking Messages In sorts by busiest processes.
 Clicking Mailbox puts the most backlogged processes at the top.
 Clicking Running Time reveals which processes spend the most time executing handlers.

+Click any PID to open a floating detail window.

+### Scope

 The table does not show all processes at once.
 What you see is controlled by the Scope panel, which determines what the server sends to the browser.

 The scope works in two modes.
 In the default mode, you choose a window into the process ID space: "first 500" returns the 500 oldest processes (lowest PIDs), "last 500" returns the 500 newest, and entering a specific PID starts the window from that point.
 The node scans only the requested range and applies filters within it.
 This is fast even on nodes with tens of thousands of processes because the node never iterates beyond the requested window.